Ei3-kw/whatsPoppin/README.md

-> give back SD card to Ella
+> give Ella a kiss 🩷

 # Schedule